This pound cake is foolproof, delicious and beautiful. Every time. Serve by itself, with whipped cream and fruit, or

 - Let the cake cool in the pan on a wire rack for 10 minutes, then unmold onto the rack.
 Let the cake cool completely before cutting.

-- Serve immediately as is, or with these suggestions from simple to fancy: Powdered sugar, whipped cream and fresh in-season fruits, powdered sugar glaze, soak each piece in your favorite liqueur, and crazy as this sounds, pound cake is amazing when griddled.
+- Sprinkle with powdered sugar, add a dollop whipped cream and fresh in-season fruits, powdered sugar glaze, soak each piece in your favorite liqueur, and crazy as this sounds, pound cake is amazing when griddled.

 - Cake can be kept fresh up to one week in air-tight container.

 Recipe is from Cooking with Love with Carla Hall.